-\$ Click the button to enable quick setup of image/video related parameters, including Specify Display, OSD and Video/Audio parameters.
-For detailed configuration, refer to Section O Configuring Video and Audio Settings and Section 6.2 Configuring Image Settings for more information.
-Note: Click to show the setting panel.
-4:3 / 6:9 / ■ /×/ Click to select from and display live video in 4:3/16:9/ original/original ratio/self-adaptive window size.
-1 -0/10/10 Click to select from to to select from and display live video with the main/sub/third stream.
-The main stream is with a relatively high resolution and needs more bandwidth.
-The default setting of stream type is to select from to select from the top select from the t 1 / Q Click to select between and play the live video via player Web Components or Quick Time.
-Note: The live video is played via Web Components by default, and other types of players are supported for the browser, such as MJPEG, and VLC.
-You are required to download and install the player to play the live video.
+43/63/ 1 ×/ Click to select from select from and display live video in 4:3/16:9/ original/original ratio/self-adaptive window size.
+Click to select from and display live video with the main stream is with a relatively high resolution and needs more bandwidth.
+The default setting of stream type is Click to select between and play the live video web Components or Quick Time.
+Note: The live video is played via Web Components by default, and oth of players are supported for the browser, such as MJPEG, and are required to download and install the player to play the live video is player.
 Steps: 1.
 Click and it appears .
-Click to enable two-way when the icon turns into.
+Click to enable two-way when the icon turns into .
 2. Click the icon again to stop two-way audio.
-50 50 Click the button to display pictures captured by camera.
-Note: The function is only available for certain camera models the support face capture.
+Note: The function is only supported by certain camera models.

-- Double-click on the live video to switch the current live view into full-screen or return to normal mode from the full-screen. - Before using the two-way audio or recording with audio functions, set the Stream Type to Video & Audio referring to Section 6.1.1 Configuring Video Settings.
+- Double-click on the live video to switch the current live view into full-screen or return to normal mode from the full-screen. - Before using the two-way audio or recording with audio functions, set the Stream Type to Video & Audio referring to Section 6.2.1 Configuring Video Settings.